lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 that of the 150 shares sold, 100 were bought on day 1, 20 ere bought on day 2, and 30 were bought on day 3.
 The capital gain in this case would therefore be
 $100*20+20*6+30*(-6)$, or \$940.

+Complete the `CapitalGainsCalculator` class by completing the `getCapitalGains()` method and adding an instance of your queue as a field.
+You may add other fields, constructors, and methods if you like.

 ## Grading - 100 points